QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 ```{index} single: Markov Chains; Simulation
 ```

-A good way to study Markov chains is to simulate it.
+A good way to study Markov chains is to simulate them.

 Let's start by doing this ourselves and then look at libraries that can help us.